 I had no idea I was supposed to have some money to launch this new business or this new career.
 I had just this feeling, like that part was going to be easy.
 And I was so worried about the semantics of actually selling a house.
 I hadn’t even thought that I needed to try to get clients or spend money trying to get clients, that concept didn’t even cross my mind.
 This was one of the lowest point, about two years into my real estate career.
 I had worked.
 What I felt like was so hard every single day for two years had a second job.
 And I had literally not just nothing to show for it, but mounds and mounds of debt to show for it.

 And it was one of the lowest moments of my life.
 It was a feeling that drives me every day and a feeling I will never, ever forget.
 I had felt completely deflated.
-And like a complete failure, and I almost gave up and with 80%, 87%, according to the national association of realtors, statistics, 80%, 87% of real estate agents go out of business without within five years.
+And like a complete failure, and I almost gave up and with 80% to 87%, according to the national association of realtors, statistics, 80%, 87% of real estate agents go out of business without within five years.
 I think I was feeling like a whole lot of real estate agents do at that point in their career.
 The majority of real estate agent, obviously.
 And sometimes I wonder where I’d be today.

 If I had not kept going, if I had let all those thoughts and feelings stop me, all I know is, and it would not have been good at all for me.
 And when I realized, but I didn’t realize until years later, was that my thoughts about what was going on, where I was making my road to success much, much more difficult than it needed to be.
 And there were six Thoughts in particular that were keeping me stuck by them.
 Back then.
 Another quote that I love is from Thomas J. Stanley.
 He’s the author of the millionaire next door in the millionaire mind.
 And he said, before you become a millionaire, you must learn to think like one, and I could not agree more.